Longwater1234/WedemyClient/CONTRIBUTING.md

 # Wedemy TODO
-You may add more to the list!
+You may help add these missing features.
+Fork the project, create a new branch, add your edits, and submit your pull request.
+I will review before merging it.

+- [ ] Dark Mode
+- [ ] Admin + Instructor Panel (as separate project?)
+- [ ] Certificates of Completion
+- [ ] Download Reciepts after Purchase
-- [ ] Polish the UI.
+- [x] Polish the UI.
 - [x] 404 image, hide navbar
 - [x] Apply Store, injector, provider
 - [x] Added "empty" design using `<el-empty>` in _Cart_ and _Wishlist_ if `0`.